 - 4.1.
 NHS Cheshire and Merseyside Integrated Care Board recognise that safeguarding children, young people, and adults at risk is a shared responsibility, with the need for effective joint working between agencies and professionals who have different roles and expertise, to protect these vulnerable groups in society from harm.
 To achieve effective joint working, there must be constructive relationships at all levels, promoted and supported by: - a.
 The commitment of Integrated Care Board senior managers and executive members to safeguarding children, young people, adults at risk and children in care. - b.
 Clear lines of accountability within the organisation for work on safeguarding and children in care. - c.
 Service developments that take account of the need to safeguard all service users, which is informed, where appropriate, by the views of service users. - d.
 Staff training and continuing professional development so that staff understand their roles and responsibilities, and those of other professionals and organisations in relation to safeguarding children and adults at risk and children in care. - e.
 Safe working practices including recruitment and vetting procedures.
 The Recruitment Policy sets out safer recruitment requirements that should be followed. - f.
-Effective interagency working, including effective information sharing at the earliest point. - g.
-Working with other public sector bodies as a key partner in helping to protect vulnerable individuals and those around them from exploitation or harm, including from exploitation through radicalisation and harm outside of the home and family environment.
+Effective interagency working, including effective information sharing. - g.
+Working with other public sector bodies as a key partner in helping to protect vulnerable individuals and those around them from exploitation or harm, including from exploitation through radicalisation.

 - h.
-Promoting effective partnership working (WTG 2023) whilst building strong, positive, trusting, and co-operative relationships to working with Local Authorities, and other key stakeholders, to improve health outcomes for children in care and care leavers, and subsequently care experienced adults. - 4.2.
+Working with Local Authorities, and other key stakeholders, to improve health outcomes for children in care and care leavers, and subsequently care experienced adults. - 4.2.
 The above principles reflect the expectations of the NHS Safeguarding Assurance and Accountability Framework and statutory guidance as referenced within section 2 of this policy. - 4.3.
-The Integrated Care Board Safeguarding Service provides assurance against the expected standards via the Integrated Care Board Safeguarding Oversight Group, which will report into the Integrated Care Board Quality and Performance Committee.
+The Integrated Care Board Safeguarding Service provides assurance against the expected standards via the Integrated Care Board System Oversight Board, which will report into the Integrated Care Board Quality and Performance Committee.